lillyem/comp3607-jeopardy-group-project/README.md

 ## Acknowledgements

-- Created for the COMP3607 Software Engineering course.
+- Created for the COMP3607 Object Oriented Programming II course.
 - Built with Java, Maven, and Swing.